shun60s/world-models-clone/README.md

 ## usage

 At first, see the original world models (pytorch implementation) README_world-models.md.
-In order to run on windows, set windows_os as True in utils/misc.py.
+In order to run on windows, set windows_os as True in utils/misc.py and data/generation_script.py.
 Pls take care python modules for windows.